bright/new-www/_jobs/content-writer.md

 ## Your responsibilities:

+* create copy in excellent English with the ease of a native speaker
 * creating engaging SEO optimised content such as blog posts, articles, topic pages
 * implementing best content marketing practices to enhance the distribution of created content
 * selecting adequate graphics